ThibaultBee/srtdroid/README.md

 Get SRT Wrapper lastest artifacts on [jitpack.io](https://jitpack.io/#ThibaultBee/SRTWrapper)

-## Sample
+## Samples

-Check the SRT chat application in chat folder.
-You need 2 Android devices: one client and one server.
+To test Android SR Wrapper, you will need 2 Android devices: one client and one server.
-On the server side, configure listening IP to "0.0.0.0" On the client side, configure connecting IP to server IP.
+On the server side, configure listening IP to "0.0.0.0" or to server ethernet IP.
+On the client side, configure connecting IP to server IP.
-The port must be set to the same value for both.
+The port must be the same value for both.

+### Examples

+In examples folder.
+Examples are the SRT Android Wrapper counterpart of [SRT examples folder](https://github.com/Haivision/srt/tree/master/examples).
+You will find both client and server examples.

+### Chat

+In chat folder.
+Chat is an SRT utility to send and receive messages.
+It provides both a client and a server.

 ## API